 3. Use the Right Materials

 A proper nesting box should be well constructed from weather-resistant materials.
-Pine, redwood and cedar are common nest box materials that will last for several breeding seasons, and birdhouses made from recycled plastic are becoming increasingly popular.
-Metal houses can overheat in the sun, and they do not retain the warmth after the sun sets.
-Avoid any birdhouses made from treated woods, and do not paint the interior of the nest box.
+Pine, redwood, and cedar are common nest box materials that will last for several breeding seasons, and birdhouses made from recycled plastic are becoming increasingly popular.
+Metal houses can overheat in the sun, and they do not retain the warmth after sunset.
+Avoid any birdhouses made from treated wood, and do not paint the interior of the nest box.

 Shelter From the Storms

 A functional birdhouse should have an oversized roof that extends over the nest box and helps to shed rainwater away from the entranceway of the birdhouse.
 Even with an overhanging roof, some rain is bound to find its way into the birdhouse so the floor needs drainage holes to allow any infiltrating water to escape.
 Drainage holes in the bottom together with narrow gaps under the roofline increase air circulation through the nest box and help to keep the inhabitants comfortable during the warm weather.